sab110/Customer-Segmentation-Clustering/README.md

 ### **3. Clustering with K-Means**
 - Determine the optimal number of clusters using the **Elbow Method**.
 - Apply **K-Means Clustering** with the optimal number of clusters.
-- Add cluster labels to the original dataset for interpretation.
+- Add cluster labels to the dataset for interpretation.

 ### **4. Visualizing Clusters**
 - Use 2D scatter plots to visualize clusters (e.g., Spending Score vs. Annual Income).